 Training may help you get a better job.

-• You do not have to do DUA's work search or look for a new job.
+- You do not have to complete DUA's work search requirement each week.

 If your program has not been approved by DUA but it meets these 4 requirements, ask the TOP Unit to approve your program when you apply for TOP.